PM Podcast

 Advertisement

-Quentin Fleming The Project Management Podcast™ is pleased to welcome Quentin Fleming (www.quentinf.com ) as our interview guest this week.
+Quentin Fleming The Project Management Podcast™ is pleased to welcome Quentin Fleming (www.quentinf.com [Update: The web page is no longer available so we removed the link]) as our interview guest this week.
 Mr Fleming is an author, instructor and consultant to management, with over three decades of project management experience within private industry.
 He has particular expertise in the design of and the assessment of project management control systems and is the co-author of the best-selling book "Earned Value Project Management".
-We discuss the history and the the basics of Earned Value as well as his approach to "Simple" Earned Value which he outlines in an article that he wrote together with Joel Koppelman.
+We discuss the history and the the basics of earned value management as well as his approach to "Simple" Earned Value which he outlines in an article that he wrote together with Joel Koppelman.
 The 10 steps, which the authors define are:

 • Step 1: You must define the scope (objectives and deliverables) of the project.